 Types of Master’s Degree in Canada

-Masters degree is also referred to as a grad program in Canada.
+Masters degree is also referred to as grad programs in Canada.
 Students can select a suitable program based on their choice and niche for specialization.
 Popular courses that students op for their masters in Canada are listed below:

 Popular Master’s Degree in Canada